jaroslawr/sicp/STUDY.md

 maintain a steady tempo, even if this means skipping some exercises or solving them without fully understanding all the details.
-Ideas typically form a graph in which many nodes are mutally dependent, and so you should not expect to learn everything with a single linear run through any serious textbook, and by trying too hard to do this you might loose motivation.
-A second, third etc. run immediately, or months or years later will make everything make much more sense without anywhere as much effort.
+Ideas typically form a graph in which many nodes are mutally dependent, and so you should not expect to learn everything at once when going through a textbook which is by necessity linear - by trying too hard to do this you will only loose motivation.
+A second and third pass will make everything make much more sense without anywhere as much effort, especially having spent some months or years in between working and learning on anything related to the book topics.
 This is the [spiral approach](https://www.av8n.com/physics/spiral-approach.htm) to learning.

-If you actually enjoy learning about those topics, I recommend eventually also reading the books [What is mathematics?](https://www.amazon.com/Mathematics-Elementary-Approach-Ideas-Methods/dp/0195105192) and [The art of electronics](https://www.amazon.com/Art-Electronics-Paul-Horowitz/dp/0521809266/ref=dp_ob_title_bk) which are the closest SICP-equivalents for their respective fields, being the great inspiring books they are.
 For me a big part of the value from studying SICP was the further interests it sparked and the broad intellectual perspective it gave me on all of those topics.

-Finally, appreciate that some of the book themes apply to mathematics and electronics as well as they apply to computer programming.
+It is worth noticing that some of the book themes apply to mathematics and electronics as well as they apply to computer programming.
+If you actually enjoy learning about those topics, I recommend eventually also reading the books [What is mathematics?](https://www.amazon.com/Mathematics-Elementary-Approach-Ideas-Methods/dp/0195105192) and [The art of electronics](https://www.amazon.com/Art-Electronics-Paul-Horowitz/dp/0521809266/ref=dp_ob_title_bk) which are the closest to being SICP-equivalents for their respective fields.

 ## Additional resources